flippyhead/ptb.io/_posts/2015-06-22-easy-server-management-for-aws-and-meteor.md

 To apply the `production.json` values to the above `CloudFormation.template` you'd simply:

+{% highlight bash %}
-`admiral cf update --environment production.json --template CloudFormation.template`
+admiral cf update --environment production.json --template CloudFormation.template
+{% endhighlight %}

 You check in your templates and JSON configurations into your source tree and can easily migrate or rollback to specific configurations.